 More importantly, however, Apollo Energy began displaying in Google Maps results.
-In the screenshot below, you will see how Google displays it’s maps results for local business first, after a few advertisements.
+In the screenshot below, you will see how Google displays it’s maps results for local businesses first, after a few paid advertisement listings.
 Apollo Energy was able to rank third, behind the much larger “Namasté Solar” and national competitor “Blue Raven Solar” in the organic maps listings.

 Results: Leads & Sales

-Most importantly, the website began to receive more and more form inquires regarding solar estimates.
+Most importantly, the website began to receive many leads, through a contact form designed for potential customers seeking a free solar estimate.
 The highly qualified leads peaked during the industry’s busiest season with ten inquires in one week of late October.
 With a high performing phone and sales team, Apollo was able to close several sales in 2019 as a result of local SEO and content marketing.

 So, at the end of 2019, I set off to create Local Mountain LLC in order to help more renewable energy and sustainability-minded businesses increase their online presence through high quality content marketing.